ucb-bar/RoSE/about.md

      * Username: ubuntu
      * Password: rose2023
  * Click on the RoSE icon in the sidebar to open the RoSE terminal session you will be using for the rest of the tutorial
- * Note: To paste copied text into the session, click the cliboard icon in the top left and paste into the text box.
+ * Note: To paste copied text into the session, click the clipboard icon in the top left and paste it into the text box.
 This copies your clipboard into the AWS clipboard

 ### 2) VirtualBox: To follow the instructions offline/after the tutorial, we provide flash drives with VirtualBox images
  * Download and install VirtualBox 6.1 or newer
  * Open VirtualBox and select File > Import Appliance
  * Select `RoSE\_MICRO\_Tutorial.ova` and follow the instructions to import the image.
 Ensure you have sufficient disk space (64GB+) for storing the extracted contents.
  * Note: The image has been set to use 8GB of RAM to run most of the exercises.
-If you wish to run the RISC-V linux image at the end of the tutorial, ensure to allocate at least 20GB
+If you wish to run the RISC-V Linux image at the end of the tutorial, ensure to allocate at least 20GB
  * Launch the VirtualBox image
  * Login with the following details
      * Username: rose